dhaval201279/cloud-native-java-demo/README.md

 `curl -d{} http://localhost:8000/refresh` and there after try accessing `http://localhost:8000/message`

 #### Notes
-This can be primarily be used for :
+[Spring Cloud Config](http://cloud.spring.io/spring-cloud-config/spring-cloud-config.html) can be primarily be used for :
 - Feature flags and toggle for disabling a given functionality
 - Dynamic reconfiguration which allows us to do [A/B Testing] (https://en.wikipedia.org/wiki/A/B_testing)
 - [Branch by abstraction] (https://martinfowler.com/bliki/BranchByAbstraction.html)